Fannon/search-bookmarks-history-and-tabs/README.md

 > Please create a [GitHub issue](https://github.com/Fannon/search-tabs-bookmarks-and-history/issues) to give your feedback.
 > All ideas, suggestions or bug reports are welcome.

-- Convert project to TypeScript + refactor code
+- Convert project to TypeScript
+- Add blocklists for history (startsWith match?)